bajamircea/bajamircea.github.io/_posts/2015-03-12-copy-file-no-error.markdown

 categories: coding c
 ---

-This short article proposes a simple example, that copies the contents of a file to another, with no error handling.
+This short article proposes a simple example that copies the contents of a file to another, with no error handling.
 Future articles will use this example as a base of comparison.
 This is the second from a series of articles that looks at how to deal with C APIs, resources and error handling.

 ## Summary